ajcborges/devsecops-tactical-workbook/docs/_source/00_setup.rst

 be starting points that give you the momentum with technologies and techniques that will streamline your projects.
 Your job is to keep experimenting and to see what is useful enough to stick with you.
-You will build up a solid base of code examples and problem solving snippets that will greatly increase you efficacy.
+You will build up a solid base of code examples and problem solving techniques that will greatly increase you efficacy.
 Over time, tools and processes will rotate in and out of your toolbox as technology matures.

 Companies will make their services free in the hopes that you will see the value and usefulness of their products.
 The hope is that you will see enough utility that you will recommend them to your enterprise clients and integrate their stuff into your workflows.
 Not a bad trade-off!

 When we choose to use a tool, say Ansible for example, it only makes sense to also adopt the most up-to-date best practices for using that tool.
 File system layout, naming conventions,